-- [C-1-1] MUST implement the TYPE_MAGNETIC_FIELD sensor. - [C-1-2] MUST be able to report events up to a frequency of at least 10 Hz and SHOULD report events up to at least 50 Hz. - [C-1-3] MUST comply with the Android sensor coordinate system as detailed in the Android APIs. - + [C-1-4] MUST be capable of measuring between -900 μT and +900 μT on each axis before saturating. - [C-1-5] MUST have a hard iron offset value less than 700 μ T and SHOULD have a value below 200 μ T, by placing the magnetometer far from dynamic (current-induced) and static (magnet-induced) magnetic fields. - [C-1-6] MUST have a resolution equal or denser than 0.6 μT. - [C-1-7] MUST support online calibration and compensation of the hard iron bias, and preserve the compensation parameters between device reboots. - [C-1-8] MUST have the soft iron compensation applied-the calibration can be done either while in use or during the production of the device. - [C-1-9] MUST have a standard deviation, calculated on a per axis basis on samples collected over a period of at least 3 seconds at the fastest sampling rate, no greater than 1.5 μ T; SHOULD have a standard deviation no greater than 0.5 μ T. - SHOULD implement TYPE_MAGNETIC_FIELD_UNCALIBRATED sensor. - [SR] Existing and new Android devices are STRONGLY RECOMMENDED to implement the TYPE_MAGNETIC_FIELD_UNCALIBRATED sensor.
+- [C-1-1] MUST implement the TYPE_MAGNETIC_FIELD sensor. - [C-1-2] MUST be able to report events up to a frequency of at least 10 Hz and SHOULD report events up to at least 50 Hz. - [C-1-3] MUST comply with the Android sensor coordinate system as detailed in the Android APIs. - [C-1-4] MUST be capable of measuring between -900 μT and +900 μT on each axis before saturating. - [C-1-5] MUST have a hard iron offset value less than 700 μ T and SHOULD have a value below 200 μ T, by placing the magnetometer far from dynamic (current-induced) and static (magnet-induced) magnetic fields. - [C-1-6] MUST have a resolution equal or denser than 0.6 μT. - [C-1-7] MUST support online calibration and compensation of the hard iron bias, and preserve the compensation parameters between device reboots. - [C-1-8] MUST have the soft iron compensation applied-the calibration can be done either while in use or during the production of the device. - [C-1-9] MUST have a standard deviation, calculated on a per axis basis on samples collected over a period of at least 3 seconds at the fastest sampling rate, no greater than 1.5 μ T; SHOULD have a standard deviation no greater than 0.5 μ T. - [C-SR] Are STRONGLY RECOMMENDED to implement TYPE_MAGNETIC_FIELD_UNCALIBRATED sensor.